 The cases resolved via summary finding were approved for such designation as required by policy.
-In six of these cases, the interactions between officers and citizens were recorded on PDRDs, negating the need to interview all of the involved officers.
-In another case, security cameras outside of the Oakland Coliseum recorded the interaction complained of, revealing that security officers were involved and not OPD officers.
-In another case alleging improper demeanor by a dispatcher, the audio recording of the call was sufficient to determine the appropriate finding.
+In eight of these cases, the interactions between officers and citizens were recorded on PDRDs, negating the need to interview all of the involved officers.
+In another case, the recording of the call to Communications allowed for the summary finding.
+In still another case involving an allegation of perjury during a homicide trial, the completed reports and transcripts from the proceedings were sufficient to reach a determination without the need for further interviews.
 Summary findings are further discussed in Task 5.